nush16/T3A2-A/readme.md

 - All users will have secure access to patient medical records.
 This feature especially allows doctors to review relevant medical history, past  diagnoses, and treatment plans, providing them with valuable insights into the patient's healthcare journey.
 Access to comprehensive and up-to-date medical records enhances the accuracy of diagnoses and treatment decisions, ultimately improving patient care and outcomes.

--The application will provide a real-time status visibility of appointments for efficient appointment management.
+- The application will provide a real-time status visibility of appointments for efficient appointment management.
 The status of appointments will be categorized as "on the way," "waiting," "with doctor," or "completed," allowing for easy tracking and monitoring

 ## Profiles / User Stories